 Just because you have it doesn’t mean you need to keep it.

 It’s easy for businesses to overlook their data retention and deletion practices.
-However, many privacy laws require that personal data, especially sensitive data, be kept for no longer than necessary for the purposes for which it was collected.
+However, many privacy laws require that personal data be kept for no longer than necessary for the purposes for which it was collected.
+This concept is commonly referred to as data minimization.

-To make sure you’re one of the businesses handling it correctly, create clear data retention policies that:
+To make sure you’re one of the businesses handling sensitive data responsibly, create clear data retention policies that:

 These policies should be documented, communicated to all relevant staff, and regularly updated to reflect changes in laws or business practices.